Law - Political Science - Administration

 6 credits

-• Drafting QPC briefs
+• Drafting of QPC briefs

 • European procedural safeguards

-• Strategy, eloquence and conviction
+• Strategy, eloquence, and conviction

 • European litigation practice

-• Constitutional case law of the ordinary courts
+• Constitutional case law of ordinary courts

 • Public affairs practice